 Check Out These Related Articles:

 Living in Florida, especially in the coastal areas of the state means you have to deal with hurricanes, tropical storms, and severe weather.
-Hurricane season happens every year in Florida.
+Hurricane season in Florida happens every year.
 This is true whether you live in South Florida, Miami, the Florida panhandle, Jacksonville, Southwest (Gulf Coast) Florida or anywhere in between.
 In this article…